 Humidity is relative, meaning that the lower the temperature is, the lower the relative humidity is.
-It makes sense then if you lower the temperature in the space, the humidity will decrease.
-When using air conditioning systems to dehumidify a space, the system lowers the temperature of a surface to a temperature below the dew point of the airstream in the cleanroom.
-The surface is exposed to the airstream in the cleanroom, and the water vapor in the airstream condenses, subsequently dehumidifying the space.
-To maintain the desired room temperature, the air must be re-heated and piped back into the cleanroom.
+It makes sense then that lowering a cleanroom’s temperature will decrease humidity.
+When using air conditioning systems to dehumidify a space, the system reduces the temperature of a surface within the condenser unit to a temperature below the dew point of the airstream in the cleanroom.
+That surface is then exposed to the airstream in the cleanroom, and the water vapor in the airstream condenses, subsequently dehumidifying the space.
+The air must be re-heated to the desired room temperature and piped back into the cleanroom.

 Desiccant systems draw air through a desiccant medium, which adsorbs moisture.
 The dehumidified air is then routed to the cleanroom.
-Unlike consumer-grade desiccant systems, which collect condensate in a receptacle that must be emptied (if you’ve ever had a dehumidifier in your home, say in a finished basement, which can trap moisture, you’ll recall having to empty the condensed water), commercial systems exhaust humid air through the ductwork, out of the building.
-This allows for greater dehumidifying power and the ability to dehumidify to lower relative humidity levels at lower temperatures.
+Consumer-grade desiccant systems collect condensate in a receptacle that must be emptied.
+On the other hand, commercial systems exhaust humid air through the ductwork out of the building.
+Vented systems can dehumidify to lower relative humidity levels at lower temperatures.

-These systems are not mutually exclusive, in fact, both work best when used in conjunction, especially where temperature control is also important, as in a cleanroom.
+These systems are not mutually exclusive.
+In fact, where temperature control is also important, they work best when used in conjunction.
 Using a desiccant system in addition to air conditioning can also help reduce the load on the HVAC system, saving energy, wear and tear on the HVAC system, and, of course, money.

-Humidity control is absolutely critical in some cleanroom applications, such as semiconductor manufacturing and pharmaceutical manufacturing, but it is an important consideration no matter your application.
-Monitoring and controlling your cleanroom humidity, whether through air conditioning/mechanical refrigeration, a desiccant system, or both, is necessary to meet your cleanroom’s specifications and to ensure cleanroom integrity.
+Humidity control is critical in some cleanroom applications, such as semiconductor manufacturing and pharmaceutical manufacturing, but it is an important consideration regardless of your application.
+Monitoring and controlling your cleanroom humidity, whether through air conditioning or mechanical refrigeration, a desiccant system, or both, is necessary to meet your cleanroom’s specifications and to ensure cleanroom integrity.